-According to the Johns Hopkins Overuse Index created using Medicare data, ID's overuse of low-value care is -1.3 standard deviations below the national average, which is likely a good thing assuming they are also delivering appropriate care.
-Data on patient safety reporting is not available for Idaho.
 Improper use of antibiotics is another type of low-value care.
 Antibiotic stewardship is the effort to measure and improve how antibiotics are prescribed by clinicians and used by patients-states were scored on what share of their hospitals follow the CDC's stewardship program.

+Extend Coverage to All Residents:

+IA lawmakers considered, but did not pass, Medicaid work requirement legislation in 2020.

+IA offers Medicaid coverage to lawfully residing immigrant children without a 5-year wait.
+IA does not offer coverage options for legally residing immigrant pregnant people or undocumented children/pregnant people/adults.

-Extend Coverage to All Residents: ID sought federal approval to implement Medicaid work requirements in 2019.
-The status is pending as of mid-2021 and is unlikely to be approved.
-Coverage for newly eligible Medicaid enrollees began on Jan.
-1, 2020.
-ID offers no coverage options for immigrant populations.
-ID has effective rate review as classified by CMS but does not incorporate affordability criteria into rate review.
+IA has effective rate review as classified by CMS but does not incorporate affordability criteria into rate review.

-Make Out-of-Pocket Costs Affordable: High-deductible health plans create barriers to care for many families.
-According to SHADAC, the average family deductible among employer insurance plans in ID rose 58% between 2013 and 2019, totaling \$3,499 in 2019.
+Make Out-of-Pocket Costs Affordable:

+High-deductible health plans create barriers to care for many families.
+According to SHADAC, the average family deductible among employer insurance plans in IA rose 59% between 2013 and 2019, totaling \$4,064 in 2019.
 States should consider exploring new policies to reduce financial barriers to care for people with high-deductible health plans, although there are limits to how much states can influence employer insurance and Medicare.

 In response to rising insurance costs, some people turn to STLD health plans, which offer lower monthly premiums compared to ACA-compliant plans.
 However, these policies offer less coverage, can discriminate against people with pre-existing conditions and pose significant financial risks for consumers.
 States received credit depending on how much they limit or protect against these plans.

+IA has partial protections against surprise medical billing.
+'Comprehensive' surprise medical billing protections include emergency departments and hospitals, apply to all insurance types, hold consumers harmless/prevent balance billing and adopt adequate payment standard or dispute resolution process.
+States with only some of these policies have 'partial' protections.
 The federal No Surprises Act prohibits surprise medical billing in most plans effective January 2022.
 However, it does not cover ground ambulances which often result in surprise bills.
-States can still implement protections in this area-67% of ground ambulance rides in ID charged to commercial insurance plans had the potential for surprise medical billing (ID had a small sample size [774] compared to other states, so interpret percentage with caution).\
+States can still implement protections in this area-36% of ground ambulance rides in IA charged to commercial insurance plans had the potential for surprise medical billing.

-\ Informational data, not used in state score or ranking.
+^{} Informational data, not used in state score or ranking.
 Scorecard Updated: Oct.
 26, 2021